Gervi Héra Vitr is a home school in a community of homeschoolers.

 • Propositional calculus, structured reasoning, and formal proof;

-• Applied sciences to generate testable assets proving theory:
+• Applied sciences to generate testable assets proving the theory above:

 • Software engineering, artificial intelligence, and robotics;